phoenixframework/phoenix/G_channels.md

 - PubSub

-The `Phoenix.PubSub` module contains functions which are the nuts and bolts of organizing Channel communication - creating topics, deleting topics, subscribing to topics, unsubscribing from topics, broadcasting messages on a topic, listing subscribers to a topic, checking if a topic is active, and checking if a topic exists.
+The `Phoenix.PubSub` module contains functions which are the nuts and bolts of organizing Channel communication - subscribing to topics, unsubscribing from topics, and broadcasting messages on a topic.

 It is worth noting that this module is intended for Phoenix's internal use.
 Channels use it under the hood to do much of their work.
 As end users, we shouldn't have any need to use PubSub directly.